What’s In Your Water? Part 1

 • Work less, and develop passions more?

-• Save money from buying less?
+• Save money by buying less?

 • Enjoy more time with family and friends instead of spending that time on cleaning, maintaining, and repairing a larger home and thousands of belongings?